alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Log_And_Monitor/Monitor_Module.md

 # Monitor Module

-agentUniverse monitor module, mainly around the agent runtime LLM invocation/token expenses for data tracking and recording.
-In this document, we will provide a detailed introduction on how to use the **LLM and Agent invocation tracking capabilities** that are currently open in the agentUniverse.
+The agentUniverse monitor module focuses primarily on tracking and recording the LLM invocation and token expenses during the agent's runtime.
+In this document, we will provide a detailed introduction on how to utilize the LLM and agent invocation tracking capabilities that are currently available in agentUniverse.

 ## Monitor Configuration

-Configure the monitor module settings in the main configuration file `config.toml` of agentUniverse, as follows:
+Configure the settings for the monitor module in the main configuration file`config.toml` oof agentUniverse as follows:

 ```toml
 [MONITOR]